 Circuit Court procedure

 The procedure in the Circuit Court is governed by the Rules of the Circuit Court as set out in the Circuit Court Rules (Actions for Possession and Wellcharging Relief) 2009: SI 264/2009 (pdf).
+You may find this guide to possession proceedings (pdf) useful as you prepare to go to court.

 The Circuit Court process starts when the mortgage provider issues you with a civil bill.
 This is usually accompanied by an affidavit setting out the claim that is being made against you.
 The civil bill has a return date – that is the date on which the matter will come before the County Registrar.
 The civil bill must be served on you at least 21 days before the return date.